Contemporary Art Society of Victoria

 This year The Australian National Brooch Show will be on for about 2 months: held in Fitzroy, Melbourne.

 The venue will be the Fitzroy Library, (wall display cases) at 128 Moor Street, Fitzroy (Melway ref: 2C B9).
 The show will be open to the public for about two months, from the 6 July to the 31 August 2018 The Fitzroy Library Hours are: Monday: 10am - 6pm.
 Tuesday / Wednesday / Thursday: 10am – 8pm.
 Friday: 10am – 6pm Saturday: 10am – 4pm and Sunday: 2pm – 5pm.

 Note: Both Library hours are subject to change

 How much does it cost to enter?

-You can pay your entry fee by any of these methods - click the Forms-Payments menu at the top.
+ALL Australian entrants are to include return postage with brooches.
+(Australian Postage stamps, not cash) ONLY overseas entrants to pay postage via paypal.
+You can pay your return postage fee by any of these methods - click the Forms-Payments menu at the top.

 • Credit Card via the secure PayPal site (see below for instructions)

 - Account name: Contemporary Art Society of Victoria Inc.

 - IMPORTANT: Please enter your name in the transfer DESCRIPTION field and also advise payment has been made by sending us an email.